telematics

 * Remote Service Functions.
 Included here would be diagnosing and reporting vehicle drivability and emission problems back to the car dealer or other service facility, monitoring the need for scheduled maintenance (oil changes, filters, etc.), and possibly even providing "live" reprogramming of engine computer functions if updates are needed.

-Virtually every vehicle today has a radio and CD or cassette player, and many luxury vehicles are equipped with navigation systems, hands-free, built-in cell phones and driver assistance "HELP" buttons like General Motor's OnStar, Ford's RESCU, Mercedes' Tele Aid, etc. But currently, most of these are separate functions controlled by separate devices.
-Motorola's idea is to integrate all of these into one unit, and add more features as the technology evolves.
+Virtually every vehicle today has a radio and CD player, and many luxury vehicles are equipped with video screens, navigation systems, hands-free, built-in cell phones and driver assistance "HELP" buttons like General Motor's OnStar, Ford's RESCU, Mercedes' Tele Aid, etc. But currently, most of these are separate functions controlled by separate devices.
+As time goes on, more and more communications and infotainment within the vehicle will be integrated into single systems.
+Some luxury vehicles already offer such with touch screen displays that control numerous functions.
+On newer vehicles, these systems will even sync with your smart phone so you can play music, read email and text messages, make calls and surf the internet.

-Take radio, for example.
-The way it is now, you can choose any AM or FM station you want to listen to, but you can't tell the DJ what to play or to cut the chatter.
-You're a passive listener, and there's no way to mute out those annoying commercials that saturate the airwaves during peak drive times.
-With telematics, you could choose an "eradio" station that only plays the kind of music you like, or you might even be able to specify a play list of songs you want to hear (music "on demand").
+Radio is evolving, too.
+The way it is now, you can choose any AM, FM or satellite station you want to listen to, but you can't tell the DJ what to play or to cut the chatter.
+You're a passive listener, and there's no way to mute out those annoying commercials that saturate the AM and FM airwaves during peak drive times.
+Even satellite radio is becoming more commercial.
+The next step in telematics may be the airwave equivalent of Netflix, some type of "eradio" that plays what you want on demand (for a fee, of course).
+More likely, there will be a shift to streaming radio over an internet connection in your vehicle.

 Or say you're driving down the street and a local fast food restaurant wants to entice you with a special offer.
 When you're in range, they might flash your telematics unit with a message inviting you to stop by for a special $3.99 meal.
 When you pull into the establishment, their transponder recognizes your vehicle, has your meal waiting and gives you the special discount for responding to their offer.